 7.4.2.
 Employees can also obtain such counseling through the Employee Assistance Program, either the Carolina Centre (252-757-0123) or the ECU Family Therapy Clinic (252-737-1415).
 For a complete list of University and community-based confidential resources for Employees, see the Resource and Reporting Guide for Employees Reporting Incidents of Prohibited Conduct (B-1) and the Resource and Reporting Guide for Employees Accused of Incidents of Prohibited Conduct (B-2).

 There are multiple channels for reporting Prohibited Conduct.
 A Complainant may choose to report to the University, to law enforcement, to both, or to neither.
 These reporting options are not exclusive.
 Complainants may simultaneously pursue criminal and disciplinary action.
-The University will support Complainants in understanding, assessing and pursuing these options.
-There are certain persons on campus who must report a crime, but those reports need not identify the complainant, for instance, campus security authorities must complete anonymous crime reporting form, which does not require the disclosure of any personally identifying information about the victim.
-Rather it is collected so that the University can stay informed about trends, areas of particular concern and target educational needs
+The University will support Complainants in understanding assessing, and pursuing these options.
+There are certain persons on campus who must report a crime, but those reports need not identify the complainant.
+For instance, campus security authorities must complete an anonymous crime reporting form, which does not require the disclosure of any personally identifying information about a complaining party.
+Rather, it is collected so that the University can stay informed about trends, areas of particular concern and target educational needs.